hageyahhoo/Agile2020/Agile2020.md

 ## 7. CONCLUSIONS
-⭐️without a concept of process improvement.
-⭐️Connecting dots
-⭐️Product Discovery -> Verbalize and share concerns ⭐️Experiment flexibly -> Learning Session, Agile20XX, Design Sprint to tech ⭐️Innovate Sebasなど -> Focus on business
-There have been lots of problems.
-Microservice Architecture is useful for independent develop-ability and deployability, however, it tends to strengthen apathy toward other teams and services/products.
-Additionally, there are short of leaders who can find and solve problems beyond silos and teams.
-Moreover, quality assurance approach is not proper for solving outages of Microservices.

-We SET team have been solving these problems as follows.

-At first, we aim to overcome limitations of feature teams for Microservice Architecture.
-Many Agile enthusiasts and practitioners insist of the importance of a feature team rather than a component team.
-However, only applying for a feature team cannot tame Microservice Architecture.
-Therefore, SET team behaves to tie each product development team, service, and product with providing a whole image of business, and ways to test and recover each service.

-Second, we train and nurture leaders who can find problems and solve them beyond teams and silos.
-LINE Corporation has lots of excellent software engineers.
-However, there are few leaders.
-Only technical excellence cannot tame complexity of Microservice Architecture and our business.
-SET team is effective for nurturing these leaders by utilizing both technical skills and Agile methodologies.

-Third, we have been building and expanding tools, process improvements, and new KPIs to get over limitations of quality assurance.
-The combination of Karate framework and Sebas Report makes testing and recovering Microservices easier.
-Additionally, the idea of "build quality in" is becoming common for some services/products.
-Focusing on profitability and MTTR rather than the number of bug detection before releases works now in organizational performance and culture perspective.

-SET is derived from Google.
+The idea of "SET" is derived from Google.
 This role is responsible for enhancing productivity of engineers by utilizing test automation, automation infrastructure, and process improvements in Google.

-SET in LINE Corporation tried to start from this definition.
-However, we have been changing responsibilities continuously for pursuing contribution to our company's business performance.
-We have been expanding our responsibility from Test Automation to company-wide process improvements with continuous impacts to stakeholders.
+SET in LINE Corporation tried to start from this definition at first.
+However, there were no fertile soil to start and grow SET at that time.
+I needed to establish SET role in LINE Corporation without a concept of process improvement and clear supporters.
+After forming SET team, we faced with lots of challenges and failed so many times.
+However, we learned from these series of failures, found solutions, and achieved lots of results.
+Now it is safe to say that we have been customizing original SET role in Google to fit our company's contexts and needs based on fierce and continuous experiments.
+In other words, we created "SET" ourselves from scratch.

-Currently, we are transforming ourselves as a team of Transformational Leaders.
-Our latest mission is "WOW DX" [25], achieving a great Developer eXperience for all of product development team members and stakeholders in LINE Corporation with automation techniques and Agile methodologies.
-We continue to pursue improving all of our business relentlessly.
+Currently, we defined our mission as "WOW DX" [28] to achieve a great Developer eXperience for all of product development team members and stakeholders in LINE Corporation.
+We will continue experiments relentlessly to pursue "WOW DX", contribution to our company's business performance, and make all of our colleagues happy.
 <br />
 <br />
 <br />